San Diego Aggressive Driving Accident Lawyer

 An aggressive driver refuses to maintain distance when a vehicle ahead slows and may intentionally close the gap to make the other motorist as uncomfortable as possible.
 The result is often a rear-end collision caused by the aggressive driver’s lack of moderation.

-Aggressive driving accidents stem from recklessness.
+Aggressive Driving Accident is a type of car accident that occurs when a driver aggresively drives the car.
+It stem from recklessness.
 An aggressive driver has decided to disregard the principles of safe conduct, placing himself and everyone around him in danger.
 These accidents result from a desire to disobey laws and safety.

 Aggressive driving accidents should never happen.
 They occur because of a clear connection between offensive driving habits and a collision.
 Aggressive drivers know better than to conduct themselves in an imprudent way but do so anyway.

-Aggressive drivers usually commit multiple offenses that cause accidents.
-They become so obsessed with fighting their way through traffic that they forget all common sense and collide with other vehicles for the following reasons:
+However, Aggressive drivers usually commit multiple offenses that cause accidents.
+They become so obsessed with fighting their way through traffic that they forget all common sense and collide with other vehicles.
+They can also hit and run.

 If one common denominator exists with aggressive driving accidents, speeding is it.
 When a person wants to drive like a maniac, the easiest way to achieve this is to jam on the accelerator resulting in being injured most of the time.
 So, after the speeding and being injured, you should contact a car accident speeding lawyer.